 No. Henna shows up best on lighter hair colors.
 It CAN NOT lighten dark hair, though it will leave beautiful red undertones on darker hair!

 Yes!
 Henna works on all hair types.
 Be aware that henna has the tendency to relax/straighten curls.
 Don’t worry!
-If you want to maintain your curls, you can use several different powders like Amla or Hibiscus afterwards to bring them back, or try one of our Hair Masks (specifically the Gray Prevention & Healthy Curls hair Mask).
+If you want to maintain your curls, you can use several different powders like Amla or Hibiscus afterwards to bring them back, or try one of our Hair Masks.
 You can also add amla and/or hibiscus powders to the henna itself to maintain your curls (these powders won’t affect the color).

 Yes.
 Grays are a lot more stubborn than regular hair as grays are coarser than your natural hair, and gray hair follicles make less oil, making it drier as well.
 This makes it harder for color to penetrate, so you may have to leave it on longer, or do a second application.

-Purple: You applied henna with previously chemically dyed hair and the indigo powder was absorbed more.
+- Purple: You applied henna with previously chemically dyed hair and the indigo powder was absorbed more.

 We always recommend you apply pure henna first to your hair and then indigo powder.

 Can I go back to chemical dyes if I’m not happy with Henna?

 While we never recommend going back to chemical dyes, as they are not healthy for your hair, but you may go back to them after using henna.